Frequently Asked Questions

 CPAE clinics are able to provide mutli-disciplined care to provide treatment in a variety of ways.
 CBT therapy, antibiotics, and IVIG treatment are all forms of care provided at CPAE clinics.

-If you believe your child has a PAE Disorder such as PANS/PANDAS, download the pamphlet below to provide your primary care physician.
-This pamphlet by the University of Arizona provides additional information and guidance for health care professionals to diagnose and treat PAE Disorders.
+If you believe your child has a CPAE such as PANS/PANDAS, download the pamphlet below to provide your primary care physician.
+This pamphlet by the University of Arizona provides additional information and guidance for health care professionals to diagnose and treat CPAE Disorders.

 The percentage of children requiring IVIG treatments is significantly mitigated by early detection and diagnosis, response to proper protocol and access to CPAE clinics.
 For example, increased awareness coupled with the CPAE clinics unique ability to provide multi-discipline care, has reduced IVIG recipients from approximately 20% to 10% in some regional areas.